Quick Start

 • frequency_penalty – Advanced parameter (optional).
 Number between -2.0 and 2.0.
 Positive values penalize new tokens based on their existing frequency in the text so far, decreasing the model’s likelihood to repeat the same line verbatim.

-• functions – An array of function objects, to define the available functions which can be called by the AI.
+• tools – An array of function objects, to define the available functions which can be called by the AI.
 Check required format in the example below.

 API result: